raspberrypilearning/getting-started-with-mu/en/step_5.md

 The main area in Mu is where you will write your code.

+--- task ---

-+ Enter this code into Mu to create a 'Hello world' program:
+Enter this code into Mu to create a 'Hello world' program:

 ```python
 print("hello world")